 WHAT CAN I DO IF I HAVE BEEN FOUND ‘FIT FOR WORK’ WHEN I’M NOT?
 If you didn’t get enough points from your Assessment you can ask for a Mandatory Reconsideration (MR).
 While this is looked at, the only way you can get any benefits is by signing on as though you were fit for work.
 Once you have signed on you can ask your doctor for a note to say that the pressures from the jobcentre are making your health worse and you are not able to work.
 If the MR doesn’t work (most don’t) get a welfare advisor to help with an Appeal.
 Appeals have a good success rate.
-If you weren’t already in the UC system and can survive temporarily with help from family and friends, get advice from a welfare advisor before applying for UC, as you could be worse off in the long run (e.g. there are no disability premiums on UC).
+If your application was in the old ESA system and you can survive temporarily with help from family and friends, get advice from a welfare advisor before applying for UC, as you could be worse off in the long run (e.g. you get no disability premiums on UC).

 CAN I BRING A FRIEND?
 You can bring someone with you to any DWP interview or assessment They can speak to support your case, including asking questions.
 If you’d like us to accompany you, let us know in good time by phone, email or Facebook.

 SHOULD I KEEP MY OWN RECORDS?
-The DWP makes mistakes and looses documents, so you have to be super-efficient and keep a record (or photo) of everything.
+The DWP makes mistakes and loses documents, so you have to be super-efficient and keep a record (or photo) of everything.
 You, or your friend, are allowed to take private notes of your interview/assessment.
 You should be able to make an audio recording in the jobcentre for your own use, but it is generally easier to do this covertly.
 You can ask the DWP to make you a photocopy of any documents they get you to sign.
 Keep screenshots from your online UC account in case you have to dispute a claim the DWP has closed down.
 You can ask (in advance) for an ESA assessment to be recorded – they’ll keep a copy.